filswan/swan/README.md

 # Swan Tool Kits

-Swan Tool Kits is set of pragmatical tools to help client and miner automated the offline deal sending and importing process.
+Swan Tool Kits is a set of pragmatical tools to help client and miner automated the offline deal sending and importing process.

-In Swan project, a client is defined as a user who send out deals, and a miner is a Filecoin node who imports and seals the deals to Filecoin network.
+In Swan project, a client is defined as a user who sends out deals, and a miner is a Filecoin node who imports and seals the deals to Filecoin network.
 A general guide of lotus offline deal can be found here:

 https://docs.filecoin.io/store/lotus/very-large-files

 ## If you are a client wants to send deal

-Client Tool provide the following functions:
+Client Tool provides the following functions:

-* Generate Car file from downloaded files.
+* Generate Car files from downloaded source files.
-* Create CSV file for miner pre-download the car file with the url you specified.
+* Create meta CSV file with deals information e.g. car file URi,start epoch,etc.
-* Propose deals from the local car file
+* Propose deals based on meta CSV.
-* Create CSV file contains deal ID and miner id for miner processing.
+* Create final CSV file contains deal IDs and miner id for miner processing imports.
+* Post tasks on Swan Platform

-### How to use client tool
+### How to use the client tool

 Please check the [Client Tool Guide](https://github.com/nebulaai/swan/tree/main/client)

-## If you are a miner want to import deal
+## If you are a miner wants to import deal
+Miner Tool provides the following functions:
+* car file downloading

-* Miner car file downloader
+* car file importing
-* Miner importer
-* Deal status updater
+* Deal status update

 ### How to use the miner tool